 Application-specific environmental criteria may be derived from operational and engineering analyses on equipment or subsystems being procured for use in specific systems or platforms.
-When analyses reveal that the requirements in this standard are not appropriate for that procurement, the requirements may be tailored and incorporated into the request-for-proposal, specification, contract, order, and so forth.
-The test procedures contained in this document shall be adapted by the testing activity for each application.
-The adapted test procedures shall be documented in the Electromagnetic Interference Test Procedures (EMITP)(See 6.3).
+When analyses reveal that the requirements in this standard are not appropriate for that procurement, the requirements may be tailored and incorporated into the request-for-proposal, specification, contract, order, and so forth, prior to the start of the test program.
+The test procedures contained in this document should be adapted by the testing activity for each application.
+The adapted test procedures should be documented in the Electromagnetic Interference Test Procedures (EMITP) (see 6.3).